What type of issue are you experiencing?

 Telnet configured?
 Continue to your integration:

-Control4 Integration
+Control4 integration

 1. Search Drivers for Screen Innovations